Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Some other variants of the Baker--Campbell--Hausdorff formula

 \section{Some other variants of the Baker--Campbell--Hausdorff formula}

-Now that we have seen the basic techniques employed, many other variants of the Baker--Campbell--Hausdorff formula can easily be extracted.
+Now that we have seen the basic techniques employed, many other variants of the Baker--Campbell--Hausdorff formula can easily be analyzed and appropriate series extracted by using our simplified Reinsch algorithm.
 For instance, consider the variants presented below.
-(We will not go beyond 4$^{th}$ order in explicit formulae.)
+(For this Section, we will not go beyond 4$^{th}$ order in explicit formulae.)
+These are all specific instances of the general fact that the simplified Reinsch algorithm can easily be applied to any function $f(X,Y)$ of non-commuting variables $X$ and $Y$; if it is known that a formal power series can be constructed, then the simplified Reinsch algorithm will find it.
+For example: \begin{itemize} \item Consider a multiple product